-2 Shareholder loan repaid.
+Shareholder loan repaid.
+Capitalised interest.

-3 Capitalised interest.
+Gapitalised interest.
 4 Drawdown of commitment.

-5 Income statement adjustments explained in Table 7 and Balance sheet adjustments explained in Table 8 in the Financial review on page 59.
+5 Income statement adjustments explained in Table 7 and Balance sheet adjustments explained in Table 8 in the Financial review.

 The total portfolio return in the year of £272 million is 13.1% of the aggregate of the opening value of the portfolio and investments in the year (excluding capitalised interest), which total £2,070 million.
 Outperformance was driven primarily by a valuation uplift and subsequent realisation of the investments in WIG and the UK projects portfolio, together with good performance from Valorem and Infinis.